 In our proposal, some coherent scenarios fit the world knowledge represented in the case model better than others, since some are presumptively valid.
 We can say that a scenario is plausible (given a case model) when it is a presumptively valid conclusion of the evidence.
-Continuing the example, the complete scenario $vic \land int \land pre$ is then plausible given evi, but also subscenarios such as $vic \land int$ (leaving the premeditation unspecified) and int $\land pre$ (with no victim, only intention and premeditation).
-This notion of a scenario's plausibility depends on the evidence, in contrast with the mentioned literature (Pennington and Hastie, 1993; Wagenaar et al., 1993), where plausibility is treated as being independent from the evidence.
+This notion of a scenario's plausibility depends on the evidence, in contrast with the mentioned literature (Pennington and Hastie 1993; Wagenaar et al. 1993), where plausibility is treated as being independent from the evidence.
 The present proposal includes an evidence-independent notion of plausibility, by considering a scenario as plausible-independent of the evidence-when it is plausible given no evidence, i.e., when the scenario is a presumptively valid presumption.
 In the present setting, plausibility can be connected to the preference ordering on cases given the evidence, when scenarios are complete.

 In the formal proposal here, besides coherence and presumptive validity, we have encountered a third notion of validity: conclusiveness.
 This notion can be used to represent that there is no remaining doubt about a scenario given the knowledge in the case model: the scenario is beyond a reasonable doubt.
-The doubt that always remains is transferred to doubt about whether everything that needs to be considered is in the case model.
-When the case model is the result of a process of critical, careful and open-minded scrutiny, and has been performed with appropriate effort, such remaining doubt could be dubbed 'unreasonable' (Verheij, 2014b).
+Then the doubt that always remains is transferred to doubt about whether everything that needs to be considered is in the case model.
+When the case model is the result of a process of critical, careful and open-minded scrutiny, and has been performed with appropriate effort, such remaining doubt could be dubbed 'unreasonable' (Verheij 2014b).

 We summarize the discussed definitions of coherence, completeness and reasonable doubt, each in an evidence-independent and evidence-dependent variant.
-Sentences σ are intended to express scenarios, sentences ε the evidence.
+Sentences $\sigma$ are intended to express scenarios, sentences $\epsilon$ the evidence.

-Definition 7 Let (C, \geq) be a case model, and $\sigma \in L$.
+Definition 7 Let $(C, \geq)$ be a case model, and $\sigma \in L$ .
 Then we define:

-- 1. σ is coherent if and only if the argument (\top, σ) is coherent; - 2. σ is plausible if and only if the argument (\top, σ) is presumptively valid;

-3. σ is beyond a reasonable doubt if and only if the argument (\top, σ) is conclusive.
+- 1. $\sigma$ is coherent if and only if the argument $(\top, \sigma)$ is coherent; - 2. $\sigma$ is plausible if and only if the argument $(\top, \sigma)$ is presumptively valid; - 3. $\sigma$ is beyond a reasonable doubt if and only if the argument $(\top, \sigma)$ is conclusive.

-Definition 8 Let (C, \geq) be a case model, and σ and $\epsilon \in L$.
+Definition 8 Let $(C, \geq)$ be a case model, and $\sigma$ and $\epsilon \in L$ .
 Then we define:

-- 1. σ is coherent given ε if and only if the argument (ε , σ) is coherent; - 2. σ is plausible given ε if and only if the argument (ε, σ) is presumptively valid; - 3. σ is beyond a reasonable doubt given ε if and only if the argument (ε, σ) is conclusive.
+- 1. $\sigma$ is coherent given $\epsilon$ if and only if the argument $(\epsilon, \sigma)$ is coherent; - 2. $\sigma$ is plausible given $\epsilon$ if and only if the argument $(\epsilon, \sigma)$ is presumptively valid; - 3. $\sigma$ is beyond a reasonable doubt given $\epsilon$ if and only if the argument $(\epsilon, \sigma)$ is conclusive.